 Contains fillers and binders.
 A few older women claimed the product grew unwanted hair on the face.

 Biotin, a common B vitamin that’s sometimes called vitamin H, finds itself at the center of many hair- and nail-growth advertising campaigns.
-And biotin does help hair and nail growth, but it does so much more.
+While biotin does help hair and nail growth, it also does so much more.
 Cell rejuvenation and regeneration, as well as cell communication, rely on biotin, too.

 What is biotin and what does it do?